Chief Executive Officer

 Anika joined the DFC after nearly 25 years of leadership in national and local roles in community development and non-profit management.
 Anika worked at the Local Initiatives Support Corporation (LISC) for 16 years, with her most recent post as Vice President of the Midwest Region.
 In this role, Anika provided leadership, strategic and technical support for seven LISC offices in cities across the Midwest that reported directly to her.
 Her role included forging new partnerships, fund development support, program design and administrative leadership for LISC nationally.
 Before this, Anika served as LISC’s Vice President of Sustainable Communities, where she led the organization’s new strategic efforts to implement comprehensive community development as part of its Building Sustainable Communities program.

-Anika’s experience in Detroit began with LISC as well, where she served as the organization’s Detroit program director.
+Anika’s work with LISC began in Detroit, where she served as the Detroit office executive director.
 She was noted for several major achievements while in this position, including managing a $40 million community development campaign, and designing and leading the campaign for the city’s first Land Bank Authority.

 Anika also worked with the City of Detroit as its Director of Philanthropic Affairs and Executive Director of Next Detroit Neighborhood Initiative, leading an effort to transform six Detroit neighborhoods by improving city services and incorporating redevelopment strategies through public-private partnerships.

-Anika has a Master of Social Work in Community Organizing degree from the University of Michigan and a Bachelor of Sociology and African American Studies degree from Purdue University.
+Anika has a master’s of social work in community organizing degree from the University of Michigan and a bachelor’s of sociology and African-American studies degree from Purdue University.